vascomfnunes/invidious/README.md

 Invidious instances are listed [here](https://api.invidious.io/).

-By default it will use [https://invidious.snopyta.org](https://invidious.snopyta.org) but you can change the instance URL changing the `INSTANCE_URL` constant on the top of the script.
+By default, it will use [https://invidious.snopyta.org](https://invidious.snopyta.org) but you can change the instance URL changing the `INSTANCE_URL` constant on the top of the script.